olavonobre/Curso-HTML5-CSS3/README.md

 24/03/2022 - Adicionei a Pasta do Módulo 1 do curso de html 5;
 24/03/2022 - Aprendi a Definir um texto usando as tags "H1" (Título) e "p" (parágrafo);

-24/03/2022 - Aprendi a melhorar o texto com as Tags "stong" (Negrito) e "em" (Itálico);
+24/03/2022 - Aprendi a melhorar o texto com as Tags "strong" (Negrito) e "em" (Itálico);